David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 **For 'Techies' or those learning to build 'Advanced Agentic Systems'**:
 - The Technical README is [here]
 ---
-The Persona-Forge is designed to help therapists and mental health hospitals modernize and care for patients.
+The Persona-Forge is designed as an 'art of the possible' demo to help therapists and mental health hospitals modernize and care for patients.
-I'm in the concept stage for various other use cases, including an adaptation for criminal profiling and pattern matching, both 'online' and in the 'real-world'.
+The workflows are all built in Langgraph, a production grade agentic process flow library. the workflow is modular and can be extended with additional agents or custom components as needed.
+I've tested the same functionality for various admin related automations, and the same functionality has been replicated across multiple domains, including healthcare, finance, and education, demonstrating its versatility and scalability.

 # Use Cases:

 ## 1. Hospital and/or Therapist/Clinician Support - 'Vision of the Future'
-There are (currently) four AI agents involved, alongside various UI/Interface tools and many hours of research:
+The analysis phase workflows ('framework_analysis', 'create_kg' and 'chat_agent') use three agents between them, whilst the therapy note uses an orchestra of 7 agents.
+The orchestra is run on two NVIDEA GPU's (Ada), totalling ~32GB VRAM.
+Summarization tasks for non-sensitive data are run via online models (any work, I used Gemini to save my Claude Credits).

 ## Elements:
 - To modernize Psychology, by providing the superhuman pattern matching and profiling abilities of AI, for Therapists and Hospitals.
 - This enhances insights for better work, _benefits_ the care for patients, and help therapists learn from their own techniques.
-- It cannot be stressed enough that this does not aim to 'replace' human therapists, clinicians or their current methods.
-- 'It's 'AI - Human augmentation via fusion'. _How_ this actually functions on a 'practical' / 'daily' level is still under intense scrutiny.
-The reason is the same reason that I love to build AI, I do _extensive_ testing (makes up about 70% of the work), and I'm being so blown away with idea's and possibilities I hadn't percieved, simultaneaously pivoting away from others that I thought _might_ work.
+- The therapy note workflow is aimed at those who might use a modern wearable with AI transcription, allowing therapy sessions to be analyzed and a 'SOAP-Note' generated for review.
+- To increase the challenge, stress test, and demonstrate large context management, I used a typed form simulated therapy session, with the whole file being ~24k tokens.
+- This empowers the Therapist to save time (allowing for more patient time), whilst enhancing the SOAP-Note from a document hastily scrawled between sessions, to a structured SOAP‑Note with additional 'objective' measurements added by the AI's sentiment assessment.
+This extra data supports the clinical decision‑making process, providing a comprehensive framework for understanding and addressing the patient’s mental health challenges.
+- If the same models are used for assessment over time, they consistent clinical data across time.
 - Modernizing patient interactions to streamlined automation processes that remove pen & paper based tools, again freeing up staff resources to care for patients more effectively.
+The exact same framework can be used to automate many administrative and process heavy tasks (I am unable to cover all of these but the code adjustment is minimal).

+TODO:

+- Whilst the primary targets for this project are complete, in time I will add a vision model for patient safety cameras (currently being tested in my living room) and the integration of a real‑time facial‑expression‑analysis module to detect early signs of patient distress.

+- A lifelike AI generated face (UNREAL engine) that can be rendered in real‑time, enabling dynamic facial‑animation and expressioncapabilities, alongside an appealing, immersive user interface.

 ## AI Models: